wordproof/drupal-module/README.md

 * Tests? ;)

 * Be explicit about ContentEntities only.
-* Chainable setters yay.
-* Repository getters the entity not the ID.
-* Move getJson to model since its a representation of itself.
-* Fix cache tags for Timestamp
-* id and type for schema_metatag field

 * Maybe cachebablebububle ding @ outputValue

 ## Done
+* Move getJson to model since it's a representation of itself.
+* id and type for schema_metatag field
+* Fix cache tags for Timestamp (at least i think done)
+* Repository getters the entity not the ID.
+* Chainable setters yay.
+* Should references in the Timestamp entity be true entity_reference fields?
+No.
 * Wordproof -> WordProof
 * Create and use view display `wordproof`: Can be enabled to define what content is rendered and hashed.
 Fallback to default.
 * Data in Stampers: Add the node data to the output of the stampers.